 - domain administrator accounts being locked out due to failed authentication attempts

-- unusual authentication events on remote access systems such as users being logged in from local workstations and a VPN simultaneously or a number of log-in attempts from geographically disparate or overseas locations within a short timeframe
+- unusual authentication events for remote access solutions, such as users being logged in from local workstations and a VPN simultaneously or a number of log-in attempts from geographically disparate or overseas locations within a short timeframe

 - service accounts communicating with internet-based infrastructure.

-Organisations are encouraged to report cyber security incidents to the ACSC.
+Organisations should report cyber security incidents to the ACSC.
 Once a cyber security incident is reported to the ACSC, it is recorded and triaged.
 At this time the priority and extent of assistance that is necessary to respond to the cyber security incident is determined.

 Communicating cyber security incidents to customers and clients